Gareth Coles, the man Read more [...]

 Beyond the reception area a small corridor leads to two chapels of rest, both decorated in the same modern, attractive style with large wooden doors that ensure privacy and quiet for families spending time with the person who has died.
 Further back there is a cold room and a small kitchen area leading to the rear entrance, outside which the staff clean and polish the cars inside and out before every funeral.

 It is clear that Gareth has planned everything in the greatest detail and invested a great deal in getting it absolutely right.
 When he bought the unit, it was just a vast space with no facilities at all, now there are fully equipped offices, garaging and storage and a large, impeccably clean and tidy preparation area where the deceased are cared for.
-A big cold room provides additional space for the deceased to rest if they are staying in Coles’ care for a longer period of time, although generally once a person has been placed in their coffin they will be looked after back at Newport Road from where each funeral sets out.
+A big cold room provides additional space for the deceased to rest if they are staying in Coles’ care for a longer period of time, although generally once a person has been placed in their coffin they will be looked after back at the branch where the funeral was arranged, and from where the funeral will set out.

 ‘You expect a funeral company to offer a good, general and dignified service, but it was the small details which impressed us and calmed us as a family.
 James in particular shone with his thoughtful, warm actions and empathetic manner.
 They are a small company, but you certainly receive the personal touch, which means so much at a difficult time.’